friends-of-wp/wp-dev-cli/readme.md

 - **`wordpress:statistics:locale`** - Shows the current usage of the different locales that are available in WordPress.
 [More information](https://github.com/friends-of-wp/wp-dev-cli-ext-statistics).

+- **`commands:*`** - list, show and run predefined commands.
+This list comes from a Gist repository and will be enriched without you having to update this client.
+[More information](https://github.com/friends-of-wp/wp-dev-cli-ext-commands-gist)

 ## Ideas

 This CLI tool will always be work in progress.
 We have a lot of ideas that can be implemented.
 But it's open source ... feel free to add your own functionality.